Arrive at the international airport of Delhi. After the traditional welcome, transfer to hotel for overnight stay.

 Visit of Taj Mahal, a 17th century marvel in poetic description.
 One of the Seven Wonders of the World, the Taj is a dream in white marble with exquisite pietra dura (stone inlay) work.
 Shah Jahan, the fifth Moghul King, built this beautiful mausoleum in memory of his beloved wife, Mumtaz Mahal, who died at the birth of her fourteenth child.

-We return to the hotel for breakfast and check-out for the late morning drive to Ranthambore, en route visiting Fatehpur Sikri, , the deserted royal city constructed by the Mughal Emperor, Akbar.
+After breakfast, we check-out and drive to Karauli, en route visiting Fatehpur Sikri, , the deserted royal city constructed by the Mughal Emperor, Akbar.
 This impressive and well-preserved citadel served as the political capital of Akbar for 14 years.
 In 1585 Akbar abandoned Fatehpur Sikri due to dearth of water.

-In the morning, there is time for an Optional game drive for wildlife enthusiasts.
+Post Breakfast, you will visit the City Palace, its paintings and magnificent structure.
+Enjoy stroll through the local village.
+You also get an opportunity to visit an organic farm, shop for handicraft, local school and, a chance to interact with farmers and school children’s.
+Post.
 In the afternoon, we drive towards Jaipur.
 Popularly known as the Pink City, Jaipur is the colorful capital of Rajasthan.
 With its rich cultural heritage and colorful past, it is one of the most important heritage cities in India.
 The city was established in 1727 by Maharaja Sawai Jai Singh II, the then ruler of Amer.
 Also known as 'The City of Victory', Jaipur was the first planned city of its time with imposing forts, dazzling palaces, beautiful gardens, lakes and markets.
 Upon arrival, we check-in to the hotel.
 Rest of the day is free to explore the colorful bazaars of Jaipur.

 The City Palace was where the Maharaja reigned from.
 This palace also includes the famous 'Chandra Mahal' and 'Mubarak Mahal', and other buildings which form a part of the palace complex